Polynomiality of surface braid and mapping class group representations: Introduction

-In each setting, we also define an alternative version of each of the functors $\fL_{(\bk,\ell)}$, which we call its ``\emph{vertical-type alternative}'' functor (this terminology refers to the shape of the homology cycles representing a basis for the underlying modules of these alternative representations; see Figure~\ref{fig:models-dual}) and denote by $\fL^{\vrtcl}_{(\bk,\ell)}$.
+The indeterminacy between $k$ and $k+1$ for the strong polynomial degree of the functor $\fL_{(\lambda,\ell)}(S)$ is a side effect of the interactions between the $\B_{n}(S)$-representations for $n\leq2$ encoded by this functor; see Remark~\ref{rmk:polynomiality_L_one_functor}.
+In each setting, we also define an alternative version of each of the functors $\fL_{(\lambda,\ell)}$, which we call its ``\emph{vertical-type alternative}'' functor, denoted by $\fL^{\vrtcl}_{(\lambda,\ell)}$.
+(This terminology refers to the shape of the homology cycles representing a basis for the underlying modules of these alternative representations; see Figure~\ref{fig:models-dual}.)
 In general, these functors have very different polynomiality behaviour: